Rainmire/jstextstory/readme.txt

-Engine for text-based interactive story
+Node JS engine for text-based interactive story
 /////////////////////
 Create a text file following the format below and change line 5 of main.js to your file path (or just use the given text sample).
+Run using node js

 INPUT INSTRUCTIONS:
 **Paragraph number**